-The Student Loan Borrower’s Bill of Rights, HB2922, was not heard on the Senate floor before the 2020 session ended.
+The Student Loan Borrower’s Bill of Rights overwhelmingly passed the house, and had bi-partisan support in the Senate, but was not heard before the 2020 session ended.
 This bill requires loan servicers to give accurate information to borrowers, including their full range of payment options if they have trouble paying back a loan, rather than just forbearance.
 It is imperative that student loan borrowers have the right to fair lending practices.
-This bill overwhelmingly passed the OK House 84-8 and is supported by OK bankers.
-HB2922 is co-sponsored by Senators John Michael Montgomery and Carol Bush.
 We look forward to it being presented in the next legislative session.

 There are over 44 million people who owe more than $1.5 trillion in the U.S. simply because they sought an education.
 Learn about a Tulsa woman who has been grappling with student loan issues for years: "I beat cancer, but I can't beat my student loan problems!"